Let’s Go to The Ex: A 2026 CNE Toronto Guide

 If you’re visiting with young kids, Kid’s World is a must.
 It’s got a playground, live shows, and a park with some really cool creatures.

 Here you’ll also find the Kiddie Midway, with scaled-down versions of the big rides.
 We spent hours here when my kids were younger, riding the various rides over and over again.
-There’s also games idea for the little ones.
+There’s also midway games idea for the little ones.

 ☞ Are you looking for even more family-friendly attractions in Toronto?
 Check out my article of the best things to do in Toronto with kids for a complete list of activities.